EventStore/documentation/docs/getting-started/quickstart/README.md

 :::

 2. You should see a confirmation for the event append.
+3. (Optional) Review the content of sample code.

 ## Step 5: Verify the Appended Event in the Admin UI